hapax/hapax.github.io/assets/chuzenji.md

 Senjogahara marshland, a wet and sprawling plain, 1400 meters above sea level, covered in hare's-tail cottongrass and spidered with boardwalk, if my Lonely Planet was to be trusted.
+But if the mass of cloud had also settled on the adjoining plateaus, I would see very little from the boardwalks.
+So I decided to explore the town,

 Dotting the lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia,